-Glaucoma is the leading cause of irreversible blindness affecting more than 60 million people worldwide.1 Glaucoma is a chronic progressive optic neuropathy that is recognised by the appearance of characteristic cupping of optic disc associated with corresponding visual field defects.
-The disease is characterised by progressive loss of retinal ganglion cells and their axons associated with tissue remodelling of the optic nerve head.
+Glaucoma is the leading cause of irreversible blindness affecting more than 60 million people worldwide.
+Glaucoma is a chronic progressive optic neuropathy that is recognised by the appearance of characteristic cupping of optic disc associated with corresponding visual field

-A sustained increase in intraocular pressure (IOP) may be due to increased formation of aqueous humor, difficulty in exit or raised pressure in the episcleral veins.
-Of these, first and last rarely occurs and it follows that raised intraocular pressure is essentially due to an increased resistance to its drainage through angle of anterior chamber.
+A sustained increase in Intraocular Pressure (IOP) may be due to increased formation of aqueoushumor, poor drainage or raised pressure in the episcleral veins.
+Of these first & last rarely occurs and it follows that raised IOP is essentially due to an increased resistance to its drainage through angle of anterior chamber.